birkenkrahe/org/FAQ.md

 the advantages of Emacs is that everything can be done with the keyboard (which is way faster than the mouse).

+If you want to get into this for whatever reason, [check this out](https://zzamboni.org/post/beautifying-org-mode-in-emacs/) (Zamboni, 2018).

 ## Installing additional packages